-ACTFD vaccinations organized deworming campaigns for vulnerable pastoralists in Gao and Menaka regions.
+ACTED organized vaccinations and deworming campaigns for vulnerable pastoralists in Gao and Menaka regions.
 In total, 60,500 cattle animals were treated, benefitting 12,100 people.

 4,914 internally displaced people received multisectoral assistance through the ACTED led RRM.
 72 hours after a population movement is alerted, a needs analysis is carried out, followed by organized distribution to meet immediate needs.